dcvl18/DeepDualNet-Pytorch/README.md

 * torchvision==0.3.0
 * opencv-python

+## Train and Test

+You can train and test the model by "python train.py".
+After training the model, we immediately test the trained model.

 ## Dataset

 We construct the dataset using a stereo camera with 50 subjects by ourselves, but unfortunately we cannot share it in public.
 Instead of sharing all of it, we offer one subject to test the model.